 Churches have been bedeviled by risk aversion moving away from their prime focus on building relationships with the neighboring community thriving in the digital culture and siloed mind-sets during the digital revolution.
-When we are taking a spiritual journey into an uncharted territory of the digital age, taking risks to solve these cultural issues is no longer optional.
+When we are taking a spiritual journey into the uncharted territory of the digital age, taking risks to solve these cultural issues is no longer optional.
 We ought to renew ourselves with missionary mind-sets in every ministry journey into the digital world.

 Shortcomings in congregational culture are one of the main barriers to church revitalization in the digital culture.
 What are the most significant challenges to the culturalization?
 This is what we found from the digital assessments collected from spiritual leaders in 2018.

 Each challenge is a long-standing difficulty that has cost churches more for successful culturalization in the digital age.
-When fear of taking risks holds sway, a lack of financial support for strategic opportunities in culturalization can be the result.
-When a proper understanding of the community that the congregation represents with is lacking, churches struggle to mobilize the leadership to enlist focused community members as early-adopters for their ministries and eventually fail to grow with the community into an emerging congregation culturally competent in today’s world.
+When the fear of taking risks holds sway, a lack of financial support for strategic opportunities in culturalization can be the result.
+When a proper understanding of the community that the congregation represents is lacking, churches struggle to mobilize the leadership to enlist focused community members as early-adopters for their ministries and eventually fail to grow with the community into an emerging congregation culturally competent in today’s world.
 It will, furthermore, fail to discern which micro-community is the best target audience to focus on with their ministries that meeting the underserved needs of the target community.
 And when silos characterize the congregation, the spectrum of their ministry is often too narrow and inward-oriented that the congregation will soon find that their church is no longer representing their community values and disconnected from the communal life of the neighborhood.

 Does the culturalization in the digital age emerge as a matter of course as the spiritual leadership works to update strategy or improves processes?
 I don’t think so.
 Many organizations that had waited for organizational cultures to change organically didn’t see the changes ever happened.
 Those organizations which were once believed to have perpetual existence, have disappeared for good at our own sights over the last decades during the digital revolution.
 The organic transformation moves too slowly as digital penetration changes the world too fast.
 A failure to digitalization of the ministry operating system often results in failure with ministry projects, and congregational revitalization and development.
 The old ministry paradigm is no longer working since the advent of the digital era.
-We need a game changer, which I call “disruptive ministry innovation.”
+We need a game-changer, which I call “disruptive ministry innovation.”
 This innovation is unfolded step by step with the acronym I.G.N.I.T.E. with focuses on three leading edges of disruptive ministry innovation:

 - Competitive Edge: the efficiency & effectiveness of your ministry’s operating system